PhirePhly/micromirrors/doc/network-traffic.md

 To assist in that, all relevant egress traffic from the Micro Mirror appliances are marked with the CS1 DSCP mark (0x08), which is conventionally used to indicate scavenger class.

-Since the majority of traffic is egress, hosts are encouraged to set up QoS policies to protect their egress bandwidth from these appliances, but we do ask that no policers are implmented to artificially limit the network speed for the Micro Mirror.
+Since the majority of traffic is egress, hosts are encouraged to set up QoS policies to protect their egress bandwidth from these appliances, but we do ask that no policers are implemented to artificially limit the network speed for the Micro Mirror.
 In event of congestion, drop as much Micro Mirror traffic as desired, but when unutilized we would like 100% capacity available to the mirror.